 Here are 11 local farms where your family can buy a pumpkin while also spending a memorable fall day together.

 Note: Since harvest timing and quantities are unpredictable, be sure to call ahead to see if the farm of your choice has a bountiful supply of pumpkins.
-Also confirm its operating hours since those might be modified depending on produce availability, weather and other factors.
+Also, confirm if you need to purchase tickets ahead of time, determine what’s open on their farm and what’s not, as well as operating hours, since those might be modified.

 Andrews Scenic Acres